-1. Your program needs to work with some kind of data, e.g. Persons.
-You want to group together the data and the operations that manipulate it.
+1. Your program needs to work with some kind of data, e.g. persons, courses, etc. You want to group together the data and the operations that manipulate it.

-You also want to hide the details of how the data is represented and how the operations are implemented from users of the class.
+You also want to hide the details of how the data is represented and how the operations are implemented from users/clients of the class.
 The class will make some operations public, i.e. available to the users, and provide information on how to use them.
 This is the class's interface.
 The rest of the class's definition is private and hidden from users.
+The API is like a contract between the clients and the implementer.